hsingh23/xmonad-config/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is the [xmonad](http://xmonad.org/) configuration created by Vic Fryzel modified by Harsh Singh.

+# Significant Changes

+New lock screen shortcut [Ctrl + Alt + l]
+No Spiral or Tabless Fullscreen
+Works well with Ubuntu 12.10
+Working on making it work with Gnome3 + xmonad
+Various other fixes

 ## Introduction